Bindgen

 Generators are Python source files that contain functions used by bindgen to convert the C source file.

-A custom generator can be supplied to bindgen with the --generator
+A custom generator can be supplied to bindgen with the --generator option.

 banjo bindgen --generator libgen.py library.c